sheehan-j/lap-time-dashboard/README.md

 # Lap Time Dashboard

-A dashboard created with the MERN stack for tracking lap times on a virutal racing simulator.
+A dashboard created with the MERN stack for tracking lap times on a virtual racing simulator.